Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates

+Further increasing the electric field enhances the phonon band inversion, such that the six nodes of gap $\Delta_{10}$ (yellow circles) move away from $\Gamma$ towards the K points, and the six nodes of gap $\Delta_{11}$ (cyan triangles) move away from $\Gamma$ towards the M points.
 At a threshold field of about 1.8 eV/\AA, the $\Lambda_2$ band becomes lower than the other two $\Lambda_1$ bands over the whole K-$\Gamma$ line, and the yellow nodes disappear upon reaching the K point.
 On the other hand, the cyan nodes remain in the middle of the $\Gamma$-M high-symmetry line even upon applying higher electric fields.

-Throughout this entire process, there is also a band crossing point in gap $\Delta_{10}$ at K with a 2D irrep K$_3$.
-This crossing point remains nearly unchanged with varying electric field.
+Throughout this entire process, there is also a nodal point in gap $\Delta_{10}$ at K with a 2D irrep K$_3$.
+This band crossing point remains nearly unchanged with varying electric field.

-We now come to the topological characterization of the above processes.
-In particular, we characterize the transfer of nodes from one gap to adjacent gaps with an associated transfer of non-Abelian frame charges and patch Euler class (see the Method section for a detailed introduction of these topological concepts).
-In the following, we label the frame charges and the patch Euler classes according to the gap to which the nodes they describe belong, $i.e.$~for the $n^{\textrm{th}}$ gap with $n\in \{1,\dots, 20\}$, we write the frame charges and the patch Euler classes as $\{\pm q_n\}$ and $\chi_n$ respectively.
+We now come to the topological characterisation of the above processes.
+In particular, we characterise the transfer of nodes from one gap to adjacent gaps with an associated transfer of patch Euler class and non-Abelian frame charges (see the Method section for a detailed introduction of these topological concepts).
+Because of the $P6mm$ space group, the system has $C_2$ rotation symmetry.
+In addition, in phonons the time reversal symmetry is automatically satisfied.
+Therefore, monolayer Si$_2$O$_3$ has $C_2T$ symmetry and its band nodes at neighbouring gaps can host non-Abelian charges.
+Although there might be some defects in monolayer silicate due to the imperfection of the growth processes~\cite{Mathur2015,Kremer2019,Bjorkman2016defect}, the impurities cannot destroy the non-Abelian charges as long as the $C_2T$ symmetry is preserved.

+In the following, we label the frame charges and the patch Euler classes according to the gap to which the nodes they describe belong, i.e.~for the $n^{\textrm{th}}$ gap with $n\in \{1,\dots, 20\}$, we write the frame charges and the patch Euler classes as $\{\pm q_n\}$ and $\chi_n$ respectively.